What does Silver mean?

 Silver is an unusual given name for males but a very prominent surname for both adults and children (#1489 out of 150436, Top 1%).
 (2000 U.S. Census)

+Which version is better?with its variant form and related boy names.
 Below is a graphed analysis of the history of Silver and affiliated names.
 Silvester and Silvestre are the prominent alternative forms of Silver.
-Adoption of these forms of Silver was well-received among parents 20 years ago.
+Adoption of these forms of Silver was well-received among parents 21 years ago.

 Recommended names are Adler, Ailmer (see Aylmer), Alger, Allger, Alter, Bailer, Balder, Balfer, Carver, Colver, Culver, Dieter, Eizer, Elger, Eylmer (see Aylmer), Filmer, Fisher▲, Gilmer, Glover, Halver, Hiller, Hillier, Iver, Keller, Miller▲, Miner, Muller, Myller (see Miller), Olliver, Piper, Ridder, Ritter, River▲, Rover, Saber, Sadler, Saleem, Sander, Sender, Severo, Shefer, Shomer, Sidney▼, Sigvard, Sills, Silvan, Silvano, Silverio, Silverman, Silverton, Silvino, Silvio, Simen, Sior, Sivney, Skyler, Skyller, Sommer, Spyder, Steven▼, Sumner, Sven, Sylvio, Telfer, Tiger, Trever▼, Volker, Walder, Waller, Walter▼, Weaver, Wilber▼, Wilder▲, Wilmer▼ and Xever.
 These names tend to be more frequently used than Silver.